 Supreme Court Collection

 CQ Supreme Court Collection offers an analysis of the Supreme Court and its decisions, blending historical perspective with timely updates and commentary.
 Summaries and discussions of major decisions are included.
 Included are biographies of every justice and statistics data of institutions, opinion polls, and political alignments data.
 Searchable fields are by case, cases-in-context, justices, images of justices and by subject.
 There are also links to 100’s of primary sources related to the Supreme Court and over 100 country constitutions.

 Washington Post Online

-The Washington Post provides unlimited IP-based digital access to readers here on campus.
+The Washington Post provides unlimited IP-based digital access to the website for readers here on campus.

 World History: Ancient and Medieval Eras